France - Education

 ‘Basic education’, which includes primary education, accounts for 9% of France’s bilateral education ODA.
 Smaller shares of France’s bilateral funding for education are invested in ‘general education’ (US$90 million or 7% in 2019), which includes activities aimed at strengthening education systems.

-The MAE defines overarching priorities, AFD steers implementation
+The MAE defines overarching priorities; AFD steers implementation

-Within the MAE, the Directorate-General for Globalization, Culture, Education and International Development (DGM) and its ‘Sub-Directorate for Human Development’ drives strategies relating to France’s global education policies.
-The MAE is responsible for the allocation of resources to education ODA channeled through multilateral organizations, and provides political guidance on the priorities of France’s bilateral education ODA.
+Within the Ministry of Foreign Affairs (MAE), the Directorate-General for Globalization, Culture, Education and International Development (DGM) and its ‘Sub-Directorate for Human Development’ drive strategies relating to France’s global education policies.
+The MAE is responsible for the allocation of resources to education ODA channeled through multilateral organizations and provides political guidance on the priorities of France’s bilateral education ODA.
 This is particularly true for programs implemented by the AFD.
 AFD is responsible for the implementation and design of education projects in partner countries.
 The ‘Education, Training and Employment’ division of the ‘Human Development’ department is the most relevant operational division.
-The Ministry of Education is involved in global education, in so far as it manages and reports costs of hosting international students.
+The Ministry of Education is involved in global education, insofar as it manages and reports costs of hosting international students.